 As a student in our Peace and Conflict Resolution in the Middle East and Beyond program, you'll have the opportunity to acquire experiential knowledge about conflict and peacemaking in the context of a fast-changing world.
 You'll identify the forces of conflict and the actors of peace, analyzing their motives and the dynamics that shape their actions.

-As a part of the program, you'll meet weekly with activists, religious leaders, ambassadors, and other respected figures to gain valuable firsthand insight into the Muslim approach to peace building, human rights, conflict resolution, development, economics, social justice, interfaith coexistence, and more.
+As a part of the program, you'll meet weekly with activists, religious leaders, ambassadors, and other respected figures to gain valuable firsthand insight into the narratives of various actors.
+You will explore the multiple crises in that part of the world and experiment with conflict resolution methods and techniques.
 During your seminars, you'll be able to ask the tough questions of leading experts and gain invaluable knowledge from experienced professionals.
+You will also engage in skill-building simulations, playing the roles of mediators, negotiators and interactive conflict resolution facilitators.
 In addition to our prominent guest speakers and off-campus seminars, you'll work at an internship for two days a week.
 We'll work with you to find an internship that will develop and support your career and/or academic goals.
-In The Middle East & World Affairs Program, we've found that our students excel at internships with interfaith organizations, foreign embassies, Muslim institutions, and Congress.
+In the Peace and Conflict Resolution in the Middle East and Beyond program, we've found that our students excel at internships with interfaith organizations, foreign embassies, human rights organizations, think tanks, peacebuilding organizations, and Congress.